ShoumikMahbubRidoy/Ansible/Ad hoc Commands.md

 - `-m yum`: Using the yum module for package management.
 - `-a "name=demo-tomcat-1 state=absent"`: Here, you specify the package name as "demo-tomcat-1" and set the state to "absent," which means you want to check if the package is not installed.

-- `ansible`：Ansibleコマンドです。
-- `abc`： "abc" グループのサーバーを対象にします。
-- `-m yum`：パッケージ管理にyumモジュールを使用することを示します。
-- `-a "name=demo-tomcat-1 state=absent"`：ここではパッケージ名を "demo-tomcat-1" とし、状態を "absent" に設定し、パッケージがインストールされていないかどうかを確認します。

-### Checking for the Latest Version of a Yum Package Yumパッケージの最新バージョンを確認する:
+### Checking for the Latest Version of a Yum Package:

 You can also use Ansible ad-hoc commands to ensure that the latest version of a package is installed on multiple servers.
 In this example, we'll check if the latest version of the package named "demo-tomcat-1" is installed on servers in the "abc" group: